 Thanks to AT&T, the first place winning individual or teams for best courses and the first place winning individual or team for best technology-enabled innovation will receive an award of available credit to spend from a university account in ways that contribute to their professional development or further their use of technology in instruction.
 Up to four additional courses or innovations may be selected to receive honorable mention awards.
 Honorable mention is not associated with prize money, but winners are recognized and honored on the awards website.

 The best online course and best blended course competitions consider the overall student experience in the course.
 (Note: Flipped classrooms would typically be considered blended courses, as would other variations on partly face-to-face and partly online courses.)
 The best technology-enabled innovation competition considers a specific innovation or innovations in a face-to-face, blended, flipped, or online course.

 Considerations: Michigan State University’s AT&T Faculty-Staff Awards in Instructional Technology competition benefits the winners by conferring peer reviewed recognition.
 The competition also benefits the larger MSU community because it highlights inspiring and innovative approaches to blended and fully online learning.
 The disciplinary expertise of applicants and judges reflect the diversity of majors and colleges at MSU.
 Applicants are encouraged to keep this broad audience in mind as they describe what is notable about their course or technology-enhanced learning innovation from a disciplinary perspective but also clarifying aspects that can be generalized to other online teaching and learning.
-For more information please contact Jessica Knott at (email@example.com).
+For more information please contact Nate Evans at (firstname.lastname@example.org).

 "The awards help spread effective practice and share the outstanding work of our colleagues."